intel/transfer-learning/notebooks/image_classification/tlt_api_tf_image_classification/README.md

 # Transfer Learning for TensorFlow Image Classification using the Intel® Transfer Learning Tool API

-These notebooks demonstrate how to use the TLT API to do transfer learning for image classification using TensorFlow and then quantize or optimize the graph for inference.
+These notebooks demonstrate how to use the Intel Transfer Learning Tool API to do transfer learning for image classification using TensorFlow and then quantize or optimize the graph for inference.

 `TLT_TF_Image_Classification_Transfer_Learning.ipynb`  performs the following steps: